 One example of this is The Greene Turtle’s “Tips for Tots” campaign.
-While the campaign is going into its 12th year, The Greene Turtle, a sports bar and grill, brought Maroon PR on board in 2016 to help generate awareness through an integrated media relations and social media campaign to push its fundraising to a new level.
-Last year’s campaign broke a record, raising $90,000 to benefit Toys for Tots.
+While the campaign is going into its 13th year, The Greene Turtle, a sports bar and grill, brought Maroon PR on board in 2016 to help generate awareness through an integrated media relations and social media campaign to push its fundraising to a new level.
+2016’s campaign broke a record, raising $90,000 to benefit Toys for Tots.

 “We achieved media coverage across the state of Maryland and into Washington, DC and West Virginia, appearing both in print and on broadcast media,” said Chris Daley, director of brand and business development, Maroon PR.
 “The client was thrilled and the charity benefitted.
 We’re working with them again this year, with the goal of raising even more.”